micheal-r/micheal-r/README.md

-# Hi there, I'm micheal
+# Hi there, I'm Mike
 I'm a tech enthousiast and fullstack developer.

 ![](https://komarev.com/ghpvc/?username=micheal-r&color=blue)

 ## About me
-I am 18 years old. 👨
+I am 19 years old. 👨
 I am a male. 🧔‍♂️
 I like to work with PCs. 🖥️
-I use JavaScript, TypeScript, Python, HTML, CSS and JSON. 👨‍💻 My favorite language is JavaScript. 👨‍💻
+I use JavaScript, TypeScript, PHP, Python, HTML, CSS and JSON. 👨‍💻 My favorite language is JavaScript. 👨‍💻

 ## GitHub stats